ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 To reduce alert fatigue and improve user experience, implementations should allow users to snooze passive notifications from Location-tracking Tags that have been explicitly marked as trusted or friendly.
 This is particularly useful in scenarios where users regularly encounter the same Tag (e.g., a family member's keys or a shared vehicle Tag).

-Such snoozed Tags may also be de-prioritized or grouped separately during active scans, helping users focus on unfamiliar or potentially malicious Tags.
+Such snoozed Tags may also be de-prioritized or grouped separately during manual scans, helping users focus on unfamiliar or potentially malicious Tags.
 Platforms should make it easy to manage snoozed Tags and review or revoke trust status as needed.
 It is also advisable to implement revalidation mechanisms, for example, resuming notifications after a period of time to prevent long-term blind spots.

 Some Platforms may wish to implement family sharing or shared Ownership models, where multiple users can be associated with a single Tag.
 However, this introduces the risk of abuse (e.g., an Attacker adding a Target to the shared list in order to avoid triggering passive notifications), and therefore should be approached with caution and abuse mitigation in mind.
 These features are optional and may vary by Platform.
 Whenever shared Ownership is used, information about all Owners should be made available when a Tag is suspected of Unwanted Tracking (see {{passive-scanning}}).